 Connections and Drive

-Another handy improvement in PS4 Pro is the addition of a USB Port.
-The PS4 counts 2 USB 3.0 ports, while the PS4 Pro gets 3 ports.
-The additional USB port would also come useful with the VR as it requires a USB connection to run the headset.
+Another handy improvement on the PS4 Pro is the addition of a USB Port.
+The PS4 counts 2 USB 3.0 ports, while the PS4 Pro has three ports.
+An additional USB port is useful with VR as it requires a USB connection to run the headset.
 The remaining two ports already serve as the charging port for the controllers.
 Ahead of that, the HDMI has been updated from 1.4 to 2.0a.

 This change was made for the 4K output.
 Many users with HDMI cables for the standard PS4 will question whether they will need a new cable for the PS4 Pro with HDMI 2.0a.
 As per Sony, this is not required as the same HDMI cable will work properly and bring the necessary results.
 Furthermore, an optical audio port is added to the PS4 Pro.
 It was planned for the original PS4 but was not included.

 The Blu-ray drives are the same on both consoles.
 It is a standard Blu-ray with HD graphic resolution support instead of 4K.
 This would certainly appear like a catch on the PS4 Pro, which is deemed a 4K system, but its drive is not characterized for such performance.
 Indeed, this gives an advantage to the Microsoft Xbox series that offers the 4K Blu-ray disc drive.

 It is not evident that improved hardware would require more space.
 But the PS4 Pro has received a slight increase in size and weight.
 The standard PS4 gets the space for the disc drive and other ports between the two layers of its structure.
 But the Pro gets an additional third layer, increasing nearly 0.79-inches in depth and width.
 Ahead of that, the weight has topped to 1lbs as well.
 If you've already set a particular location for the PS4 and are going to purchase the PS4 Pro, you would need to make a little more space to get it to fit easily.